tensorflow/tensorflow/g3doc/Passes.md

 -   Individual operations other than those mentioned above are not modified if they do not depend on the loop iterator value or on the result of `affine_apply`.

+## Standard+Builtin to LLVM IR dialect conversion (`-convert-to-llvmir`) {#convert-to-llvmir}

+Convert standard and builtin operations into the LLVM IR dialect operations.

+### Input invariant

+-   operations including: arithmetics on integers and floats, constants, direct calls, returns and branches;
+-   no `tensor` types;
+-   all `vector` are one-dimensional;
+-   all blocks are reachable by following the successors of the first basic block;

+If other operations are present and their results are required by the LLVM IR dialect operations, the pass will fail.

+### Output IR

+Functions converted to LLVM IR.
+Function arguments types are converted one-to-one.
+Function results are converted one-to-one and, in case more than 1 value is returned, packed into an LLVM IR struct type.
+Function calls and returns are updated accordingly.
+Block argument types are updated to use LLVM IR types.